Undergraduate Diploma in Creative Writing

 Patrick Collins: Drama (Stage)

-Patrick Collins is an award-winning writer of some twenty-five works for stage-performance, ranging from commissioned large-scale community plays to, predominantly, those created for presentation in venues other than designated theatres.
-Among his teaching involvements, he ran Creative Writing sessions for a four-year period at Aylesbury’s Queens Park Arts Centre, deputised as Buckinghamshire’s County Writer-in-Residence in 1995, mentored, through Southern Arts, two Milton Keynes-based authors working on theatrical texts, and was Writing Tutor for Ithaca’s Inter-Generational project in Windsor in 2000.
-He has founded, and been Director of, four stage companies, the present one of which - Broken Lace - exists to workshop texts-in-progress by new, exploratory, dramatists.
+Patrick Collins is an award-winning writer of some twenty-five works for the stage, ranging from commissioned large-scale community plays to, predominantly, those created for presentation in venues other than designated theatres.
+Among his teaching involvements, he ran Creative Writing sessions for a four-year period at Aylesbury’s Queens Park Arts Centre, deputised as Buckinghamshire’s County Writer-in-Residence in 1995, mentored, through Southern Arts, two Milton Keynes based authors working on theatrical texts, and he was writing tutor for Ithica’s Inter-Generational project in Windsor in 2000.
+He has founded and directed four stage companies, the current one of which - Broken Lace - exists to workshop texts-in-progress by new, exploratory, dramatists.

 Frank Egerton, BA: Fiction